Many students want to travel to France to practice their French. But this may not work. Follow my tips to pick the best destinations to speak French.

 Even if you are shy and take time to make friends, the tour guide will be speaking French – that’s a start!

 This would work best if you do speak French already.
-As a beginner, you may feel somewhat lost…
+At a French beginner level you may feel somewhat lost…

 7 – Prefer Bed and Breakfasts to Hotels